openregister/deployment/README.md

 ### Add host to PaaS manifest file

-Add a new `host` for the new register in the relevant openregister-java [mainfest file](https://github.com/openregister/openregister-java/tree/master/deploy/manifests).
+Add a new `host` for the new register in the relevant openregister-java [manifest file](https://github.com/openregister/openregister-java/tree/master/deploy/manifests).
 If you are creating a register that is none of register, field, or datatype, you must update the manifests/<myenv>/multi.yml file.

 ### Deploy application to PaaS